MDAnalysis/solvation-analysis/joss_paper/paper.md

 # Summary

-The macroscopic behavior of matter is determined by the microscopic arrangement of atoms.
-Understanding and predicting how matter behaves requires knowledge of this microscopic structure, but it is often difficult or impossible to observe experimentally.
+The macroscopic behavior of matter is determined by the microscopic arrangement of atoms, but this structure is often difficult or impossible to observe experimentally.
 Instead, researchers use simulation techniques like molecular dynamics to probe the microscopic structure and dynamics of everything from proteins to battery electrolytes.
-SolvationAnalysis makes it easy to study the structure of liquids in molecular dynamics simulations.
-It calculates the properties researchers are usually interested in and provides a means of interactive exploration.
+SolvationAnalysis extracts solvation information from completed molecular dynamics simulations, this lets research access key solvation structure statistics with minimal effort, accelerating scientific research.

 # Statement of need

 Molecular dynamics studies of liquid solvation structures often replicate established analyses on novel systems.
-In electrolyte systems, it is common to calculate coordination numbers, radial distribution functions, solute dissociation, cluster speciation, etc. In principle, these analyses are highly similar across a diversity of systems.
+In electrolyte systems, it is common to calculate coordination numbers, radial distribution functions, solute dissociation, cluster speciation, etc.[Hou:2019] In principle, these analyses are highly similar across a diversity of systems.
 In practice, many specialized bespoke tools have sprung up to address the same underlying problem.
 Enter `SolvationAnalysis`, an easy-to-use Python package with an interactive interface for